charuvinda/KhovanovSteenrod/README.md

 1. Move_i is of the form ((a,b),X),
 2. X is either 0, 1, '+', or '-'
 3. a,b are distinct integers, indicating the two rows that involve this move.
 In the case X is not '0', a must be less than b
 4. In the case that X is '0', then a may be greater than b.
 However, the orientation of the component containing this critical point is determined by the direction traveling from row a to row b.

 X=0 indicates an index 0 critical point, or a birth.
 X=1 indicates an index 1 critical point, or a death.
-For example, the move ((2,3),0) would indicate the birth of two new strands, moving along rows 2 and 3.
+For example, the move ((2,3),0) would indicate the birth of two new strands, moving from row 2 to row 3.
 X = '+' indicates that the strand starting at higher index will move over the strand starting at lower index during the crossing.
 Likewise, X = '-' indicates that the strand starting at higher index will move over the strand starting at lower index during the crossing.
 Here's an example of a MorseLink diagram of an oriented negative trefoil: (((1, 2), 0), ((4, 3), 0), ((2, 3), "+"), ((2, 3), "+"), ((2, 3), "+"), ((2, 1), 1), ((3, 4), 1))